 of stress, not just dealing with all stress, but the actual embracing of any

 and all stress, which may come your way.” -- Hari Jiwan Singh Khslsa

 Nam!
-My experience is whenever the subject of tribalism comes up in conversation many people relate to it as if tribalism is a four letter word.
-'Tribalism' for many evokes a negative response, a psychological/emotional squirming.
+My experience is whenever the subject of tribalism comes up in conversation many people, especially Sikhs, relate to it as if tribalism is a four-letter word.
+'Tribalism' for many evokes a negative response, a psychological reaction, an emotional squirming, if you will.
 If you are one of these folks, I challenge you, I dare you, to watch this video, to look within, and to come face to face with your sensibilities.